mario6385/Among-us-4/README.md

 -----------------------
 ## Cat
 ### **Team: Crewmate**
 The Cat is a Crewmate who can track the location of some people.
-They have a long protect Cooldown, but if They protect player who their owner targeted, Their protect cooldown decreases.
+They have a long protect Cooldown, but if They protect player who their owner has targeted, Their protect cooldown decreases.
 They don't die.

 ### Game Options
 | Name | Description | range | Default |